Another slight rise in people testing positive for Coronavirus on the Isle of Wight | Isle of Wight News from OnTheWight

-Since Saturday (10th October) the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by seven, bringing the cumulative total to 506, a rate per 100,000 population of 356.9.
+Since Thursday 15th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by 11.

 Only get tested on the Island